 There is one catch, the Wii U functionality will not be activated until it is announced at the next Nintendo Direct Mini that is scheduled for Wed Apr 4, 2018 at 5:00 pm ET.
 Unfortunately, setting the clock on the console ahead will not work.

 Perhaps this is a sign that the porting frenzy is coming to an end and Nintendo is shifting the focus to new Switch games for the rest of 2018.

 Source: "Liar Of Lop"

-Thanks for visiting SM128C, check out some of our other great non-April Fools content!
-Be sure to tell us what you thought of this April Fools joke by commenting below as well.
+Thank you for visiting SM128C, be sure to check out some of our non-April Fools content below and feel free to tell us what you thought of this April Fools joke by commenting in the discussion section!